chandralegend/semantix/docs/README.md

 - **Semantic Type**: Add meaning to your variables.
 No need of additional abstractions like `InputField`, `OutputField` etc.
 - **AutoPrompting**: Semantix Generate prompts using the `Meaning Typed Prompting` Technique.
-- **Supercharged Functions**: Automatically augment functions with LLM-powered capabilities.
+- **Supercharged Functions**: Automatically augment functions enhance-powered capabilities.
 No Function body is needed.
 - **Minimal Overhead**: Seamlessly integrate into existing Python codebases with minimal overhead.

 ## Minimal Example